arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.01.16
+An interesting bit from Susan Sontag's *Regarding the Pain of Others*:

+> Something becomes real - to those who are elsewhere, following it as "news" - by being photographed.
+But a catastrophe that is experienced will often seem eerily like its representation.
+The attack on the World Trade Center on September 11, 2001, was described as "unreal," "surreal," "like a movie," in many of the first accounts of those who escaped from the towers or watched from nearby.
+(After four decades of big-budget Hollywood disaster films, "It felt like a movie" seems to have displaced the way survivors of a catastrophe used to express the short-term unassimilability of what they had gone through: "It felt like a dream.")
+(22 - 23)

 ### 11.30.16
 If you don't properly heat shirts after screening them, the whole design